mbsenvoillage/BsoupPG/recipe.md

 For unexisting tags, it's just a matter a catching the `AttributeError`, since you're trying to access some undefined property.
 For the `None` object, well, you just have to check for it.

+If code follows your `try-except` block, the program will carry on running, since Python was just told to handle the error.